 - Treatment records, including notes from physical therapy, medications, and other remedies pursued;

-- Records showing your health condition has not improved despite following physician-recommended treatments.
+- Records show your health condition has not improved despite following physician-recommended treatments.

-It is important to treat with a doctor that knows how to administer the proper diagnostic testing as objective testing is so essential in all neck disability claims.
-Positive findings on all test results may not be required to be approved for benefits, but a claim may be more challenging if the objective testing does not document any abnormalities.
-Some long term disability policies may go so far as to specifically require positive findings of radiculopathy or myelopathy in order to receive benefits after the first 24 months of payments.
+Treating with a doctor who knows how to administer the proper diagnostic testing is critical, as objective testing is essential in all neck disability claims.
+Positive findings on all test results may not be required to be approved for benefits.
+Still, a claim may be more challenging if the objective testing does not document abnormalities.
+Some long-term disability policies may go so far as to specifically require positive findings of radiculopathy or myelopathy to receive benefits after the first 24 months of payments.

 Work With an Experienced Disability Attorney

-Nick Ortiz is a Social Security Disability attorney who has handled hundreds of disability claims related to neck pain and has an in-depth understanding of cervical spine disorders.
-We know that there are a large number of claimants that may have relatively normal objective test findings, yet still have debilitating pain.
+Nick Ortiz is a national long-term disability attorney who has handled hundreds of disability claims related to neck pain and has an in-depth understanding of cervical spine disorders.
+We know that there are a large number of claimants who may have relatively normal objective test findings yet still have debilitating pain.

-Regardless of the specific disorder causing your pain, if you are unable to work due to cervical spine problems or chronic neck pain, we will fight to get you the disability benefits you deserve.
-Our firm has the experience needed to help you meet the definition of disability in your insurance policy or a Social Security Disability listing so that you are able to get the benefits you deserve.
+Regardless of the specific disorder causing your pain, if you cannot work due to cervical spine problems or chronic neck pain, we will fight to get you the disability benefits you deserve.
+Our firm has the experience needed to help you meet the definition of disability in your disability insurance policy or a Social Security Disability listing to get the benefits you deserve.

-How We Can Help with Your Neck Pain or Cervical Disorder Case
+How We Can Help with Your Neck Pain Disability Claim

-When you are receiving long term disability benefits, you should work closely with your medical doctor to ensure your medical records are thorough and that they accurately reflect the limitations you experience as a result of your health problems.
-Because neck pain and neck problems can be caused by many different medical conditions, you should seriously consider working with an experienced disability attorney in your claim.
+When receiving long-term disability benefits, you should work closely with your medical doctor to ensure your medical records are thorough and accurately reflect the limitations you experience due to your health problems.
+Because many different medical conditions can cause neck pain and neck problems, you should seriously consider working with an experienced disability attorney in your claim.
 An attorney can help you ensure your claim is thoroughly documented, will get copies of medical records related to your disabling condition, and will ensure that all your documentation is sufficient to qualify for disability benefits.

 Contact Us For a Free Case Evaluation

-If you are unable to work as a result of neck pain, you should get help with your case from an experienced long term disability attorney.
-Unfortunately, long term disability carriers do not make it easy for disabled claimants to get the benefits that they deserve.
-If your neck pain makes it impossible for you to work and you have been denied your long term disability benefits, contact the legal team at Ortiz Law Firm.
+If you cannot work due to neck pain, you should get help with your case from an experienced long-term disability attorney.
+Unfortunately, long-term disability carriers do not make it easy for disabled claimants to get the benefits they deserve.
+If your neck pain makes it impossible for you to work and you have been denied your long-term disability benefits, contact the legal team at Ortiz Law Firm.

-If your benefits were terminated and you still aren’t able to go back to work we will help you get your benefits back.
-We will help you cut through the red tape and will fight for your disability benefits no matter where you live in the United States.
-Give us a call today at (888) 321-8131 to schedule your free case evaluation and we can discuss the many benefits of using our services.
+If your benefits were terminated and you still can’t return to work, we will help you get your benefits back.
+We will help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
+Call us today at (888) 321-8131 to schedule your free case evaluation, and we can discuss the many benefits of using our services.